Jtanner5674/PCF8574-Raspberry-pi/README.md

 # Toggle relay 1
 relay_controller.toggle(1)
-Turn on all relays:

 # Turn on all relays
 relay_controller.on()
-Turn off all relays:

 # Turn off all relays
 relay_controller.off()
-Get the current state of the relays (as a binary string):

 # Get the state of the relays